RediSearch/RediSearch/docs/docs/reference/Vectors.md

 2. By default, the results are sorted by their document's RediSearch score.
 To sort by some vector similarity score, use `SORTBY <dist_field_name>`.
 See examples below.

 3. It is recommended to adjust the `<radius>` parameter in range queries to the corresponding vector field distance metric and to the data itself.
-In particular, recall that the distance between vectors in index whose distance metric is Cosine is bounded by `2`, while L2 distance between vectors is not bounded.
-Hence, it is better to get a notion of what is the distance between vectors that are considered similar, and choose `<radius>` accordingly.
+In particular, recall that the distance between the vectors in an index whose distance metric is Cosine is bounded by `2`, while L2 distance between the vectors is not bounded.
+Hence, it is better to consider the distance between the vectors that are considered similar and choose `<radius>` accordingly.

 {{% /alert %}}